michaelryanwhitson/blumaticz-css/README.md

-# Principles of writing consistent, idiomatic CSS
+# Principles of writing consistent, idiomatic CSS to keep all BLUELEADZ Themes Consistently Designed and Easily Scalable.

 The following document outlines a reasonable style guide for CSS development.
 These guidelines strongly encourage the use of existing, common, sensible